 If a member's account is required to be split, a Domestic Relations Order (DRO) must be prepared.
-Once the DRO is drafted, provide our office with copy of the draft Order for review and approval prior to submitting it to the court.
+Once the DRO is drafted, provide our office with copy via mail, fax, or scan/email of the draft Order for review and approval prior to submitting it to the court.
 Once the court signs the DRO, it is required that the System receives a certified copy of the DRO.
 If the member is actively working, the DRO will be placed on file until the member elects to refund or retire.
-If the member is retired and the draft or certified Order is acceptable by the System, by statute, the System will split the members account and will hold the proportionate share until the certified Order is received, or will pay the alternate payee, as applicable, contingent of the receipt of the required forms.
-If a member is participating in the Deferred Retirement Option Plan (DROP), pursuant to HB 2485, there are new requirements; click here for more information.
+If the member is retired and the draft or certified Order is acceptable by the System, by statute, the System will split the members account and will hold the proportionate share until the certified Order is received, or will pay the alternate payee, as applicable, contingent on receipt of the required forms.

 It is important to note that should the member predecease the alternate payee either prior to or after retirement, the share of benefits that the alternate payee was entitled to receive or was receiving, will cease upon the members death as the statutes for survivor and death benefits will commence.